jezzsantos/automate/docs/authoring.md

 ### Add launch points

+!!! abstract "Concept"
-**Concept**: A "Launch Point" is the mechanism by which one or more command(s) are executed, and the pattern is applied to a codebase.
+A "Launch Point" is the mechanism by which one or more command(s) are executed, and the pattern is applied to a codebase.
 Every command is contextualized to the element/collection upon which they are defined, but launch points can execute multiple commands from anywhere in the pattern (in an order).

 !!! info
 Launch points are triggered manually by the user of the toolkit, but in future, launch points can be triggered by user-based events and other environmental triggers.

 To add a new launch point to any element/collection in the pattern: `automate edit add-command-launchpoint "<COMMANDIDENTIFIERS>" --aschildof "{<ANEXPRESSION>}"`